EasyG0ing1/BlockNot/README.md

 discussion in that sketch.

 # Version Update Notes

+### 2.0.5
+- Adjusted the way in which BlockNot handles the millis offset.
+- Added setMicrosOffset(unsigned long) for the testing of micros() rollovers.

 ### 2.0.3
 - Added undocumented methods to facilitate testing of millis() rollover.